Ramoji Film City

 Ramoji Film City is an integrated film studio facility located right outside of Hyderabad, India.
-Spread over 2000 acre, it is recognized as the world's largest film studio complex by the Guinness World Records.
+Spread over 2000 acre, it was recognized as the world's largest film studio complex by the Guinness World Records in 2005.
 Established in 1996 by Telugu media proprietor Ramoji Rao, it has been described as a "city within a city" by The Guardian.

 In addition to serving as a major hub for film production, Ramoji Film City is a popular thematic holiday destination, featuring a mix of natural landscapes, artificial sets, and an amusement park.
 Around 15 lakh (1.5 million) tourists visit the place every year.

 History

 Ramoji Film City, located in Abdullapurmet on the outskirts of Hyderabad, was conceived by Ramoji Rao, a businessman, media proprietor, and film producer.
 Drawing inspiration from the grandeur of Hollywood studios, it was envisioned as a state-of-the-art facility for film production and a thematic destination for visitors.

 Following the acquisition of land, Ramoji Rao commissioned art director Nitish Roy to design the complex.
 The site, which originally featured jungles and rugged terrain, was developed with a focus on preserving its natural environment and ecological features.

 The first film to be entirely shot at Ramoji Film City was Maa Nannaku Pelli (1997).
-According to legends, this film city is built on the war ground of the Nizams and is haunted by the spirits of the soldiers who died here many years before.
+According to urban legend, the city was built on the battlefield of the Nizams and is haunted by the spirits of soldiers who died there many years prior.